Residential Heating Services

-Single-Speed Air Conditioners
+Single Speed Air Conditioners

 A good contractor will select a unit slightly smaller than what is needed for peak temperatures, since most of the time we do not see peak temperatures.
-Matching your unit to the temperatures you experience most of the time will be more efficient and save you money.
+Matching your unit to the temperatures you see most of the time will be more efficient and save you money.

-Two-Speed Air Conditioners
+Two Speed Air Conditioners

-Two-speed air conditioners have two distinct output capacities to better condition your home.
+Two speed air conditioners have two distinct output capacities to better condition your home.
 These units can change the amount of cooling capacity they produce depending on how hot it is.
 Because they can slow down and run longer, they do a better job of removing moisture and providing enhanced comfort.

 Variable Speed Air Conditioners

-We recommend variable speed units for large homes.
+We recommend Variable Speed units for large homes.
 Instead of turning on and off all day to adjust the temperature, they run at a variable speed.
 They have 700 different outputs, which means they can accurately provide temperatures to within 1/10th of the degree you want.
 They provide exceptional comfort and moisture removal, with none of the hot and cold temperature swings typical to one and two speed units.

 Just as there are several types of gas furnaces, there are several types of air handlers.